Shawn Johnson Gives Birth, Welcomes Baby Boy With Andrew East - E! Online

 Shawn Johnson has made an announcement of Olympic proportions: She's now a mom of two under two!

 The 29-year-old retired gymnast has given birth to her and her husband Andrew East's second child and first son.
+"We are absolutely in love with our little man," Shawn and Andrew, who are also parents to 20-month-old daughter Drew Hazel East, exclusively tell E!
+News.
+"Drew is so sweet with him—you can tell she's already such a great big sister."

-"We're so excited to announce a new friend is here!" the couple wrote on their Teddy & Bear Instagram page on July 20.
+The couple also shared the news on their Teddy & Bear Instagram page.
+"We're so excited to announce a new friend is here!" their message, posted on July 20, read.
 "Mom and baby are doing well and we can't wait to meet our new friend!"

 The Olympic gold medalist announced her pregnancy this past January.
 She and Andrew revealed the sex of their second-born at a party with friends and family in March.